-The Yakima River Headwaters Chapter 090 is launching the Teanaway Cutthroat Slam on June 2, 2018.
-The Slam is a key component of the Chapter’s on-going conservation work in the tributaries of the Yakima River, the longest of the Columbia River’s tributaries in Washington State and home to several species of salmonids, including anadromous salmon, Steelhead, Bull Char, Rainbow, and Westslope Cutthroat Trout, the Chapter’s main cause.
+The Yakima River Headwaters Chapter 090 is launched the Teanaway Cutthroat Slam on June 2, 2018.
+The Slam was viewed as a key component of the Chapter’s on-going conservation work in the tributaries of the Yakima River, the longest of the Columbia River’s tributaries in Washington State and home to several species of salmonids, including anadromous salmon, Steelhead, Bull Char, Rainbow, and Westslope Cutthroat Trout, the Chapter’s main cause.

-The Teanaway Cutthroat Slam is similar to other Slams, in that anglers are recognized for their efforts in the catch & release of specific species of trout.
+The Teanaway Cutthroat Slam was similar to other Slams, in that anglers are recognized for their efforts in the catch & release of specific species of trout.
 However, as part of the Chapter’s strategic plan, Angler Science plays a big part in this Slam and engages participants in actively learning more about the fishery and the need to protect the watershed in the Teanaway.
-Participants will be collecting water temperature, insect ID, location, and photographs of their fish to document the presence of fish in each of the three forks of the Teanaway (West, Middle, and Main).
-Anglers will upload their findings using a mobile application as well as a paper “Angler’s Diary.”
-When they register, they receive a packet including a thermometer, pencil, diary.
-As the anglers complete their tasks, special coins are given to reflect their efforts.
-At the end of the fishing season in October, we’ll gather all participants for an special ceremony to recognize their efforts and take the next steps – fish tagging to observe movement throughout the system, eDNA tests to determine hybrid presence, and more.
+Participants were collecting water temperature, insect ID, location, and photographs of their fish to document the presence of fish in each of the three forks of the Teanaway (West, Middle, and Main).
+Anglers uploaded their findings using a mobile application as well as a paper “Angler’s Diary.”
+When they registered, they received a packet including a thermometer, pencil, diary.
+As the anglers completed their tasks, special coins were given to reflect their efforts.
+At the end of the fishing season in October, we gathered all participants for an special ceremony to recognize their efforts and take the next steps – fish tagging to observe movement throughout the system, eDNA tests to determine hybrid presence, and more.

 For those of you who have fished Rock Creek, Montana – it’s very similar, except no Brown Trout.
 We’ve already determined that the various species of fish in the headwaters are using the Teanaway as cold water refuge, a finding made by our 2016 summer intern and partners at Washington Department of Fish & Wildlife (WDFW).
 Since then, our habitat work has focused on monitoring water temperature and flow, quality, and other factors to determine the extent of action(s) needed to rehabilitate this fishery for the future.

-For more information, please go to TCS Registration.
-You can also visit the TCS Facebook Page and the Chapter’s Facebook page, or contact the Chapter’s Conservation Chair, Pat HesselGesser, at LVFLYFISH@GMAIL.COM.
-She’s done an amazing job at organizing this project!
+For more information, you can also visit the TCS Facebook Page and the Chapter’s Facebook page.
+A huge thanks to our Chapter’s Conservation Chair, Pat HesselGesser, for planning and executing this great project!